AlistairB/alistairb.github.io/_posts/2021-02-05-a-year-of-haskell-startup.md

 Another strong positive for writing Deadpendency was testing.
 Haskell has a lesser known style of testing libraries that do 'property based testing' (PBT).

 PBT allows you to write value generators for your data types, which you use to generate 100s or 1000s of test cases.
-Then, you run these generated values against some function and check that certain properties remain true.
+Then, you run these generated values against some function and check that certain properties hold.

 For example, part of the Deadpendency logic is generating an HTML report at the end.
 I had some `toHtml :: Report -> HTML` function that I wanted to test.
 So I wrote a `fromHtml :: HTML -> Report` function where it goes the other way (ok writing that was pretty painful).
 Then my PBT test will generate 100s of `Report` values and check that `report == fromHtml (toHtml report)` (this is known as 'roundtrip testing').
 With this single test I was able to find many edge case bugs with my HTML report generation logic.